n6v26r/razv.xyz/src/routes/blog/social-media-sucks/+page.md

 Instead, we're being cluelessly manipulated by increasingly smarter algorithms created to do one thing: generate engagement at any cost.
 You are no longer the consumer; you are the product!

 Don't get me wrong, we manipulate each other every day!
 By sharing opinions and ideas, we persuade the ones around us.
 That's a core part of being human.
-However, this does become an ethical issue when it's not done transparently and reciprocally by us (people), but it's algorithms (and, by extension, bad rich people[^2]) doing it.
+However, this does become an ethical issue when it's not done transparently and reciprocally by us (people), but it's algorithms (and, by extension, the rich and evil[^2]) doing it.

 > A computer could more accurately predict the subject's personality than a work colleague by analyzing just ten Likes; more than a friend or a cohabitant with 70, a family member with 150, and a spouse with 300 Likes.
 >